-Fortnite Battle Royale is the game of the moment.
-The bedrooms and living rooms of homes up and down the country are resonating with the sound of automatic weapon fire, the clanks and thwops of crafting and teenage exclamations at suddenly dying.
+(Pocket-lint) - Fortnite Battle Royale is the biggest game in the world, and has been for some time - and we're not just counting player numbers, but also sheer pop cultural power.
+Bedrooms and living rooms in homes around the globe are resonating with the sound of automatic weapon fire, the clanks and thwops of crafting and teenage exclamations at suddenly dying.

-While the game is built around the need to hone your skills and reaction times, there are a few things I wish I’d known before I started playing.
+While the game is built around the need to hone your skills and reaction times, there are a few things I wish I’d known before I started playing - they might just help you out, too.

 Fortnite Battle Royale matches start with a bang.
-It’s really important to get a good range of gear as fast as you can.
+It’s really important to get a good range of gear as fast as you can, regardless of what guns are actually your favourite to use.
 Aim to land near buildings that you can search for loot before other players get to them.

-Then, as you progress be sure to manage your guns, ammunition and medkits.
+Then, as you progress, be sure to manage your guns, ammunition and medkits.
 You need to hoard as many of these as you can.
-But you also need to know when you are running low on bullets so you can change up.
+But you also need to know when you're running low on bullets so you can change up.

 Terrain is critical

-At the same time, be aware of where the storm is currently and how the circle is moving.
-This not only ensures you aren’t forced out of your hiding place, but you can be ready to pick off other players who have been caught out.
+At the same time, be aware of where the storm is at all times, and how the circle is moving.
+This not only ensures you aren’t forced out of your hiding place, but can mean you're ready to pick off other players who have been caught out.

 One of the joys of Fortnite is that no two games are the same.
 You will no doubt have favourite weapons and locations in the game, but don’t get too wedded to one style of play.
 You need to be able to adjust your tactics to the situation you find yourself in.

-This means that keep a varied inventory of weapons, potions and medkits is important.
-You never know what you will stumble upon around the next corner, so having a wide-ranging kit of tools to draw from will stand you in good stead.
+This means that keeping a varied inventory of weapons, potions, tools and medkits is important.
+You never know what you will stumble upon around the next corner, so having a wide arsenal to draw from will stand you in good stead.

 Fortnite is a game about outwitting the other players.
 You might do this by sniping someone from higher ground, but there are many other less reputable ways to win.
 Laying traps is a great way to do away with an unsuspecting player.
 Using loot to lure players into traps is a nice trick.

 Building can also help you outsmart other players.
-If you are being targeted, building is a great first response.
-But as soon as you do you give your position away though.
+If you are being targeted, building is a great first response - in fact, it's pretty much necessary.
+But as soon as you do, you could give your position away to other combatants.
 A good tip is to build a big structure and them move away from it and wait for the other player to come and investigate.
 Once they are in your sights, you can take them down.

 The right environment

 Having a good headset will also help you communicate with teammates as well as hear what’s going on around you in the game.
-Clearly hearing footsteps of another player can make the difference between life and death.
+Being able to hear the footsteps of another player clearly can make the difference between life and death.

 If you are on a losing streak, don’t just belligerently keep at it, getting more and more irate.
 Take a break; play something else; go outside, maybe.
 When you return you’ll be fresh and ready to go.